nowsecure/secure-mobile-development/en/sensitive-data/limit-use-of-uuid.md

 Unfortunately, this approach brings with it several privacy and security issues.
 First, many online systems have connected the UUID of a device to an individual user to enable tracking across applications even when the user is not logged in to the app.
 This advanced ability to track a user has become a major privacy concern.

 Beyond that, apps which identify a person through the UUID risk exposing the data of a device's previous owner to a new owner.
 In one instance, after re-setting an iPhone, we gained access to the prior user's account for an online music service even though all user data had been erased.
-Not only is this a privacy issue, it's asecurity threat because an attacker could fake a UUID.
+Not only is this a privacy issue, it's a security threat because an attacker could fake a UUID.

 Apple has recognized both the privacy and security risks of iOS's UDID and removed developer access to it.
 With the UDID out of reach, some developers apply other device-identification methods involving the MAC address of the wireless network interface or OpenUDID.
 These methods have now been banned at the system/API level and are also flagged and rejected as part of the AppStore review process.